hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/09_THE_SCHOOL_OF_MODERATION.md

 +++

-Let us swear an oath and keep it with an equal mind
+> Let us swear an oath and keep it with an equal mind

-In the hollow lotus-land to live and lie reclined.
+> In the hollow lotus-land to live and lie reclined.

-Surely surely slumber is more sweet than toil, the shore
+> Surely surely slumber is more sweet than toil, the shore

-Than labour in the deep mid ocean, wind and wave and oar ;
+> Than labour in the deep mid ocean, wind and wave and oar ;

-Oh, rest ye, brother mariners, we will not wonder more.
+> Oh, rest ye, brother mariners, we will not wonder more.
+>

-Tennyson.
+> Tennyson.

-"T^ HILE the Social Reformers were remarrying widows and breaking castes with the ultimate object of making the people fit for political rights, Mr. Tilak was labouriouly striving to infuse vigour into the public mind
+While the Social Reformers were remarrying widows and breaking castes with the ultimate object of making the people fit for political rights, Mr. Tilak was labouriouly striving to infuse vigour into the public mind